dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework - Variable Impedance Control in End-Effector Space- An Action Space for Reinforcement Learning in Contact-Rich Tasks.md

 - **How the idea is implemented? (algorithm, network structure, system...)**
 - **How is success proved and measured? (experiments, metrics, most relevant result)**

+## Problem Definition
+Robotic manipulation in RL has